 Typically, a water softener is installed where the water enters your home and removes these minerals before water enters your home’s plumbing system.
 Because the ionization process exchanges magnesium and chloride ions for sodium or potassium ions (depending on the treatment method), water can sometimes have slightly elevated levels of salt.
 Many homeowners choose to combine a water softening system with a filtration system to remove the salt ions from their water prior to drinking.

-Call Day & Night Air for All of Your Water Treatment Needs
+Contact Day & Night Air Today for All Your Water Softener Needs!